Manduadih–Jabalpur Express

 The Manduadih–Jabalpur Express is an Express train belonging to North Eastern Railway zone that runs between Manduadih and Jabalpur Junction in India.
 It is currently being operated with 15117/15118 train numbers on a weekly basis.

 Service

-The 15117/Manduadih–Jabalpur Express has an average speed of 48 km/hr and covers 487 km in 10h 15m.
-The 15118/Jabalpur–Manduadih Express has an average speed of 46 km/hr and covers 487 km in 10h 35m.
+The 15117/Manduadih–Jabalpur Express has an average speed of 48 km/h and covers 487 km in 10h 15m.
+The 15118/Jabalpur–Manduadih Express has an average speed of 46 km/h and covers 487 km in 10h 35m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 13 coaches: